If you think you’ve heard all the resume writing techniques, here are some I’ll bet you don’t know. Here’s what I’m going to help you do:

 Hack #2: Make accomplishments pop with a “Career Highlights” section.

 If some of your proudest moments are buried on page two, you really need this.
-Somewhere near the top of your resume–perhaps between a brief Summary and your Experience section–create a section called Career Highlights and make a bulleted list of your 3-6 best success stories, condensed down to one or two lines each.
+Somewhere near the top of your resume–perhaps between a brief Summary and your Experience section–create a section called Career Highlights featuring a bulleted list of your 3-6 best success stories, condensed down to one or two lines each.
 Voila!
 Now the employer can’t help but notice those stellar items.

 Hack #3: List old experience without dating yourself.